 A complete copy of the rules and an entry form that must accompany each entry are available at the H.B.
-Allen Library, by writing to ACWC 2019 Contests, P.O.
-Box 363, Wadesboro, N.C., 28170 (enclose a self-addressed, stamped envelope), or by printing from this site.
+Allen Library or by writing to ACWC 2021 Contests, P.O.
+Box 363, Wadesboro, N.C., 28170 (enclose a self-addressed, stamped envelope).

 The ACWC will award over $400 in prize money to the winners of the annual writing contests.
 First, second and third place winners in the adult prose and adult poetry categories will receive $50, $30 and $20, respectively.
 Youth winners (grades 9-12) will receive $20, $15 and $10, respectively.
 Grades 3-5 and Grades 6-8 will compete separately in the children’s division.
 Prizes are $15, $10 and $5, respectively, for prose and poetry winners in both categories.

 All winners will receive a certificate suitable for framing and will be honored at a reception for friends and family on Sunday, Feb.
 27, 2022.